Uranium Dicarbide SDS

 STEL

 Occupational exposure to radioactive substances must adhere to standards established by the Occupational Safety and Health Administration., 29 CFR 1910.96, and/or the Nuclear Regulatory Commission, 10 CFR Part 20.
-IF purchased by DOE or DOE governed facilities subject to 10 CFR 835.
+IF purchased by DOE or DOE-governed facilities subject to 10 CFR 835.
 Subject to foreign entity radiation protection regulations.

 Ventilation: At a minimum, provide local exhaust or process enclosure ventilation.
 One method of controlling external radiation exposure is to provide adequate shielding.
-The absorbing material used, and the thickness required to attenuate the radiation to acceptable levels depends on the type of radiation, its energy, the flux and the dimensions of the source.
+The absorbing material used, and the thickness required to attenuate the radiation to acceptable levels depends on the type of radiation, its energy, the flux, and the dimensions of the source.

 • Alpha particles: For the energy range of alpha particles usually encountered, a fraction of a millimeter of any ordinary material or a few inches of air is sufficient for absorbency.
-Rubber, cardboard or any such material will suffice.
+Rubber, cardboard, or any such material will suffice.

 • Beta particles: Beta particles are more penetrating than alpha and require more shielding.
 Materials composed mostly of elements of low atomic number such as acrylic, aluminum, and thick rubber are most appropriate for the absorption of beta particles.
 With high-energy beta radiation from large sources, Bremsstrahlung (X-ray production) contribution may become significant, and it may be necessary to provide additional shielding of high atomic weight material, such as lead, to attenuate the Bremsstrahlung radiation.
 In the quantities shipped, Certified Reference Materials will not emit significant amounts of beta particles.